TabularEditor/TabularEditorDocs/te3/features/pivot-grid.md

 ![Best Fit Columns 2](images/best-fit-columns-2.png)

-To apply a "Best Fit" or a pixel width to all columns in the Pivot Grid at once, right-click on the "Values" header and choose the desired option from the context menu.
+To apply a "Best Fit" or set a specific pixel width for all columns in the Pivot Grid simultaneously, right-click on the "Values" header and select the desired option from the context menu.

 To change the order of fields in the Pivot Grid, you can drag fields between the different areas of the Pivot Grid.
 You can also drag fields within the same area to change their order.
 To remove a field from the Pivot Grid, drag it back to the Field List or right-click on the field and choose **Remove from Pivot Grid** from the context menu.